vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 consists of the server's 16-bit TCP port number in network (big-endian) byte order.
 Clients sending this extension MUST also send the Server Name Identification (SNI, [@!RFC6066]) extension.
-Together, these make it possible for the server to determine which authenticated TLSA RRset chain needs to be used for the `dnssec_chain` extension.
+Together, these make it possible for the TLS server to determine which authenticated TLSA RRset chain needs to be used for the `dnssec_chain` extension.